-The HTTP server program was developed on the server side software server layer based on the prevailing Spring Boot framework.
-The back end business logic program comprises the built in features of Java (i.e., Java File Reader), the WebClient from Spring Web and the Java Persistence API from the Spring Data project.
+The HTTP server program was developed on the server-side software server layer based on the prevailing Spring Boot framework1.
+The back-end business logic program comprises the built-in features of Java2 (i.e., Java File Reader), the WebClient from Spring Web and the Java Persistence API from the Spring Data project.
 The WebClient initiates requests to the web services provided by the optimization suite to start the optimization task and receives response data.
 The File Reader reads, analyzes, and formats the optimization results.
-The Java Persistence API generates an object relational mapping and manages relational databases.
+The Java Persistence API generates an object-relational mapping and manages relational databases.

-The process of invoking the optimization suite through its Python interface is as follows: The stepwise investment constraints and optimization parameters are organized into a JSON (JavaScript Object Notation) string and sent to the HTTP server by post request.
+The process of invoking the optimization suite through its Python3 interface is as follows: The stepwise investment constraints and optimization parameters were organized into a JSON (JavaScript Object Notation)4 string and sent to the HTTP server by post request.
 Next, the HTTP server received the JSON object and converted it into a Java object.
-Then, the WebClient is instanced and configured to send the optimization request and its parameters to the optimization suite through web services API.
-Subsequently, when the optimization suite completed the optimization task, the running status is returned to the WebClient and the results are written into the data store server in the files and database records.
-The FileReader reads files and constructs a new Java object, which is converted to a
+Then, the WebClient was instanced and configured to send the optimization request and its parameters to the optimization suite through web services API.
+Subsequently, when the optimization suite completed the optimization task, the running status was returned to the WebClient and the results were written into the data store server in the files and database records.
+The